Jeff Smith (footballer, born 1980): Darlington

 He was signed by League Two's Darlington manager Colin Todd in June 2009.
-Darlington had a poor season, relegated out of the English Football League, eighteen points from safety, losing 32 of their 46 games, the team managed to score just 33 goals.
+Darlington had a poor season.
+They were relegated from the English Football League, 18 points from safety, and lost 32 of their 46 games.
+He played regularly under new manager Steve Staunton, though the club cancelled his contract following a breach of club rules on 19 March 2010.

 Later career

 In July 2010 he went on trial at Scottish Premier League side Aberdeen, but was not offered a contract.
-The following month he signed a two-year contract with Olympic Charleroi of the Belgian Third Division B. After one season of football in Belgium he returned to England, and spent July 2011 on trial at Rotherham United.
+The following month he signed a two-year contract with Olympic Charleroi of the Belgian Third Division B. After one season of football in Belgium, he returned to England and spent July 2011 on trial at Rotherham United.
 In November, he joined up with Whitby Town in the Northern Premier League Premier Division.
 Darren Williams' "Seasiders" finished the 2011–12 season in 17th place, six points above the relegation zone.
 In July 2012, he signed with Celtic Nation of the Northern League Division One.